Title IX & Non-Discrimination

 - The University Health Center and the Oasis Counseling Center conduct seminars as needed and conduct wellness events relating to student relationships.

 - The university sends periodic emails to the students reminding them of services and prevention efforts.

 - The university uses climate surveys to monitor student awareness of discrimination and sexual misconduct and the Cairn response to complaints.

 - Administrators, deans, chairs, directors, managers, and supervisors are responsible to ensure that employees within their areas of stewardship are properly trained on their obligations under this policy and applicable laws.

-- Regular employees are provided with the Employee Handbook when an employment offer is made and additional training at the onset of employment during orientation.
+- Employees are provided with the Employee Handbook when an employment offer is made and additional training at the onset of employment during orientation.
 At that time, pertinent details are shared on the expectations of proper relationships with other employees and with students.